Ask Question x

 What is a liver transplant for children?

-• Surgery that replaced diseased liver with a healthy liver.
+• Surgery that replaces diseased liver with a healthy liver.

 • There are two types of donors